23vbq/printerstatuslogger-cs/README.md

   - Portable *(maybe for this option to use credentials every run, instead storing in keymgr.dll)*
 - Option to download models form github directly in program
 - Combine all Add__Alert functions to one function
+- Run arguments
   - Verbose mode that logs additional info
+  - Help
 - *ExchangeOnline Server support - in future*
 - *Getting prints counter - in future*